SumoLogic/sumologic-kubernetes-collection/tools/README.md

 ## K8S Check

+When Sumo Logic Kubernetes Collection is installed already:

+`$ kubectl run tools --generator=run-pod/v1 -it --rm --restart=Never -n sumologic --serviceaccount='collection-sumologic' --image sumologic/kubernetes-tools -- check`

+Alternatively, when collection is not installed, the same command can be run for default serviceaccount:

 `$ kubectl run tools --generator=run-pod/v1 -it --rm --restart=Never --image sumologic/kubernetes-tools -- check`

 Should provide an output such as: